-Dr. Ummaritchot recommended surgery to remove the pituitary tumor, but as Miriam does not perform this procedure, she referred Colleen to her mentor, Dr. Ronald Lechan, Chief of the Division of Endocrinology, Diabetes and Metabolism and Co-Director of the Neuroendocrine and Pituitary Program at Tufts Medical Center in Boston to discuss surgical options there.
+Dr. Ummaritchot recommended surgery to remove the pituitary tumor, but as Miriam does not perform this procedure, she referred Colleen to her mentor, Dr. Ronald Lechan, Co-Director of the Neuroendocrine and Pituitary Program at Tufts Medical Center in Boston to discuss surgical options there.

 Discovering Tufts MC

 The moment Colleen’s insurance approved her visit, she and her husband drove to Tufts MC to see Dr. Lechan and Dr. Carl Heilman, Neurosurgeon-in-Chief at Tufts MC.
 “They explained everything so we could understand it,” says Colleen.
 “I instantly felt very comfortable with both of them.”